J.D. Davis Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The Rangers allow the seventh-fewest home runs in baseball (127 total, 1.1 per game).
+- The Rangers give up the eighth-fewest home runs in baseball (129 total, 1.1 per game).

-- In his most recent time out on Sunday, the left-hander threw 5 2/3 scoreless innings against the Miami Marlins while surrendering four hits.
+- The Rangers are sending Dunning (9-4) to the mound for his 18th start of the season as he goes for his 10th victory.
+He is 9-4 with a 3.28 ERA and 85 strikeouts in 120 2/3 innings pitched.

-- In 22 games this season, the 32-year-old has amassed an ERA of 4.14, with 9.4 strikeouts per nine innings.
-Opponents are hitting .236 against him.
+- In his most recent time out on Tuesday, the righty went six innings against the Oakland Athletics, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.